sanjeebtiwary/Accenture-Innovation-Challenge-2023/README.md

 - **Innovative Ideas**: Submit your out-of-the-box ideas that can revolutionize industries and accelerate change through the use of technology.
 - **Community and Support**: Join a community of like-minded innovators, attend workshops to enhance your presentation skills, and receive guidance from experienced mentors.
-- **Zonal Competition**: This year introduces a zonal level competition, with winners from each zone advancing to the Grand Finale.
+- **Zonal Competition**: This year introduces a zonal-level competition, with winners from each zone advancing to the Grand Finale.
 - **Competition Structure**: The challenge comprises three rounds—Idea Submission, Semi Finale, and Grand Finale—where participants showcase their ideas and solutions.

 ## Eligibility Criteria & Team Formation